Even Swifties are struggling to defend Taylor’s private jet use

 Her anticipated attendance at the Super Bowl on Sunday night in Las Vegas will require a race around the world from Tokyo, where she is currently on tour.
 Such is the obsession with her appearance at the game, that the Embassy of Japan in the US even weighed in to reassure everyone that Swift would make it there on time.

-That’s about 14 times more than the average American household emits in a whole year, according to the U.S. Energy Information Administration.

 Her global reach could inspire millions of others to rethink just how often they need to fly and have significant impact.
-A 2023 report by Statista, a data intelligence platform, on Swift had “unprecedented cultural and economic impact”.
+A 2023 report on Swift by Statista, a data intelligence platform, revealed that she had “unprecedented cultural and economic impact”.

 “Taylor Swift justifies her private jet use through carbon offsetting but this is actually worse than doing nothing as it takes resources from the global majority to justify the outrageous emissions of a wealthy minority,” Ms Lawrence, from Stay Grounded, said.